 iOS developers create apps for the Apple operating system that runs on iPads, iPhones, and iPods.
 Once designed, developers can display their app on Apple’s App Store for download.
 The role of the iOS developer includes creating iOS applications with Swift.

 These professionals also maintain iOS apps by updating and debugging them, making them the first line of defense for application maintenance.
 They are also responsible for recognizing bottlenecks and fixing them as they arise.
-This developer job doesn’t require a degree in programming.
+This developer job doesn’t require a degree in computer programming.

 Full Stack Developer

 Full stack developers spend time working on different roles and are well versed in user experience and business logic.
-Full stack developers aren’t just restricted to development, and they can also help with consulting and guiding other software developers and technical experts.
+Full stack developers aren’t just restricted to development, as they can also help with consulting and guiding other software developers and technical experts.

 Computer Programmer